-Join us in 2022 for a six-month program that will guide you in identifying your current areas of strength and opportunities for growth.
+Join us for a six-month program that will guide you in identifying your current areas of strength and opportunities for growth.
+PACT begins each fall and concludes the following spring, for example, September 2023 - March 2024.
 Each month of the program will focus on a unique theme in leadership and soft-skill development.
-PACT activities will include
+PACT activities include:

 - 360-degree personal evaluation

-- a monthly call with a paired mentor using the MentorCity platform
+- monthly video meeting with a paired mentor using the MentorCity platform

-- networking event for in-person attendees at the Joint Annual Meeting in Vancouver
+- networking event for in-person attendees at the ESA Annual Meeting

 - additional opportunities to connect over the course of the program.